ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Learned about ES6 modules, NPM, and webpack

 **Thoughts:** A bit overwhelming but I grasp the concept, now I just need to really learn and utilize the aspects of it in practice

+### Day 50: August 8, 2021

+**Today's Progress**: Continued to learn about webpack and making servers with it

+**Thoughts:** Starting to understand NPM and webpack a lot more, but it'll be a while before I'm really comfortable with it.
+Have to start the restaurant project now